Things to do in London in 5 days

 See the best views of the city from The Shard

-The last visit of the day is after crossing Tower Bridge towards City Hall.
-This is The Shard, a splendid skyscraper with an impressive observation deck inside.
+The last visit of the day is after crossing Tower Bridge to City Hall.
+Book your tickets for The Shard, a splendid skyscraper where you can enjoy its impressive observation deck.

 There is also a restaurant inside The Shard.
 You can dine here or find somewhere to eat near The Shard.

-The third day of the trip can be dedicated to an interesting mix: some well known places, such as Buckingham Palace or Hyde Park, and others less visited but equally interesting.
-Like any great city, London hides some secrets within and it is always a good idea to go off the beaten track and seek out those nooks and crannies.
+The third day of the trip can be dedicated to an interesting mix: some well-known places, such as Buckingham Palace or Hyde Park, and others less visited but equally interesting.
+Like any big city, London hides some secrets inside and it is always a good idea to go off the beaten track and look for those corners.

 Buckingham Palace and the Changing of the Guard